PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 # Paper Plugins

-Paper plugins allow developers to take advantage of more modern concepts introduced by mojang, such as datapacks, to expand the field of what the Paper API is able to introduce.
+Paper plugins allow developers to take advantage of more modern concepts introduced by Mojang, such as datapacks, to expand the field of what the Paper API is able to introduce.

 :::info Experimental